arichtman/www.richtman.au/content/posts/poetry-repository-config.md

 - If you set `default = true` you'll completely avoid PyPi
 - If you define _any_ sources in `pyproject.toml` they will be searched before PyPi
 - If you want PyPi to still be the first search, set every source as `secondary = true`
+- Mounting the pypoetry config directory to a container can work but mind your config doesn't clash